SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 \end{align*}
 $$

+__Result:__
-So if the test comes up positive, we should be sure we have a COVID-19 case.
-On the other hand, if the test comes up negative, we should be 89.4% sure we do _not_ have a COVID-19 case.
+- If the test comes up positive, we should be sure we have a COVID-19 case.
+- If the test comes up negative, we should be 89.4% sure we do _not_ have a COVID-19 case.

-(Why couldn't they quote PPV and NPV on the box, and not make me go through all that?!)
+(Why couldn't they just quote the PPV and NPV on the box, and not make me go through all that?!
+This is the sort of thing that makes a grizzled old statistician grumpy.)

 Ding!
 The kitchen timer went off.
 Time to read the test.